MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-XMLports.md

 caps.latest.revision: 11
 manager: edupont
 ---
-# How to: Create XMLports
+# Creating XMLports in Dynamics NAV
 You design XMLports to export data from Microsoft Dynamics NAV tables or import data to a Microsoft Dynamic NAV tables.
 You can design XMLports to import or export XML documents, variable text files, or fixed-width text files.

 ### To design an XMLport